 3. Cross the A46 using the space between the central reservation barriers.
 This will let you cross the far lane at the point where the footpath continues.
 Take the track and keep the house fence on your right to a field, again traverse it with the boundary on your right.
 After 200m you will come to a ditch, cross the next field(s) with the ditch on your left until you reach a minor road.
 Turn right and continue on this road for about 500m.

-Turn left into a tarmac driveway marked “Private Drive Castle Farm…”.
+Turn right into a tarmac driveway marked “Private Drive Castle Farm…”.
 Continue for about 500m and the drive goes into a field.
 On entering the field, keep the boundary on your left and follow it around for about 500m, ignoring the first exit.
 The boundary turns almost a right angle, adjacent to two oak trees.
 In this corner are a bridge and a kissing gate, cross these into a field.
 Continue on the same line to the far side of the field and pass through a metal gate into another field.
 Keeping this field’s boundary to your right, go up the hill.
 At the top exit towards a house.
 Enter its garden through the five barred gate and, keeping the open barn to your right, exit onto a gravel path through a walkers’ gate.
 Follow the shingle drive through the yard.
 The shingles turn into a concrete drive which then swings to the right, up a slope and away from the houses.

 4. When this drive meets the A439 turn left.
 Keep on the road verge and cross over when safe.
 After 400m, just before the yellow-backed chevron road sign, turn right into the field and follow the path across it.
 This takes you to the A46, cross when safe and turn right then immediately left down Heath End.
 Walk 1.2km as the road descends then ascends.
 Just after the road starts to descend again take the bridle path entrance on the right.
 Follow the fenced path and then continue into the wood.
 Keeping the ditch to your right, go straight through the wood.
-Exit via a bridal gate into a field.
+Exit via a bridle gate into a field.
 Diagonally cross this field using a wooden bridge in the middle.
-Go through a bridal gate and emerge onto a metalled track.
+Go through a bridle gate and emerge onto a metalled track.
 Turn right onto it.
 Its surface changes to stones after a cattle grid.
 Follow this driveway around the houses.